✓ Updated February 2026

 Essential Travel Tips

-While credit cards are accepted in larger hotels and shops, cash is king for smaller purchases, tips, and local markets.
-US dollars are the official currency, so bring plenty of small bills.
-ATMs are available on Santa Cruz and San Cristobal, but they can be unreliable and run out of cash, so don't count on them as your sole source of funds.
+While credit cards are accepted in larger hotels and tour operators, cash is king for smaller purchases, local markets, and tips.
+US dollars are the official currency, so bring plenty of small bills to avoid issues.
+ATMs can be unreliable, especially on the smaller islands, so plan accordingly.

 The Galapagos are incredibly safe, but sun protection is paramount.
 The equatorial sun is intense, so wear a hat, sunglasses, and apply sunscreen frequently, even on cloudy days.
-Stay hydrated by drinking plenty of water throughout the day to avoid heatstroke.
-Always listen to your naturalist guide's instructions for your safety and the protection of the environment.
+Stay hydrated to avoid heatstroke, especially when hiking or snorkeling.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.